alpaka-group/llama/documentation/pages/user/api.rst

 API
 ===

-All functions, classes and structs (except for the macros of course...) are in the namespace :cpp:`llama`.
+All functions, classes and structs (except of the macros of course) are in the namespace :cpp:`llama`.

 Useful helpers